gasduster99/primaryConcerns/README.md

-In pursuit of that end I wrote the code here to consider how the hypothetical runoff style polls, for assessing the general election, would position each democratic candidate when you further consider the somewhat unintuitve behavior of the electoral college.
+In pursuit of that end I wrote the code here to consider how the hypothetical runoff style polls, for assessing the general election, would position each democratic candidate when you further consider the somewhat unintuitive behavior of the electoral college.

 # Model